adraismawur/python-template-maxi/README.md

 Your repository will now appear in the folder you navigated to in step 3

+### Setting up pre-commit

+1. Open a shell in your repository directory
+2. type pre-commit.

+If everything worked correctly, this command should complete with no warnings or errors.

 ### Start coding!

 Generally, it is recommended to have the starting point of your code in a file with the name `main.py` inside a folder with the name `your_project_name`.